skienzmatishun/rippreport/content/p/judge-sentences-bayou-la-batre-mayor/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Following up on our ongoing coverage, a disgraced local mayor learned that backroom deals and forged paperwork carry real prison time.
+Court transcripts and signed letters show this small-town conviction was just a single piece of a much larger BP fund coverup.
+We pull back the curtain on how far this criminal network really spreads.
 ---
 **Judge sentences ex-Bayou La Batre Mayor**
 **June 30, 2013 - Mobile Press Register**